Privacy

 Your rights

-We will respond within 30 days of a verified request.
+We respond within the timeline required by the law that applies to you: 30 days under GDPR / UK GDPR / DPDP / PIPEDA / PDPA / Privacy Act, 45 days under CCPA (extendable by another 45 days with notice), and 15 days under LGPD.
 We may ask for proof of identity before we act, to prevent impersonation attacks against the data we hold.

 Retention

-- UK Companies House officers: hard-deleted seven years after the resignation date recorded against the officer, unless the same person still holds a current role on another company we track.
+• UK Companies House officer mirrors: hard-deleted seven years after the resignation date recorded against the officer, unless the same person still holds a current role on another company we track.

 Cookies and analytics

-We use cookies and similar storage to keep you signed in, remember your preferences, and (with your consent) run Google Analytics 4 on pulsesignal.co so we can understand aggregate traffic.
+We use cookies and similar storage to keep you signed in, remember your preferences, and (with your consent) run Google Analytics 4 on pulsesignal.co and app.pulsesignal.co so we can understand aggregate traffic.
 The full list of cookies, what each one does, and how long it lasts is maintained on the Cookie Policy page.
 Analytics and marketing cookies require your explicit opt-in via the cookie banner.
-You can change your choice at any time from the banner controls or your browser settings.
+You can change your choice at any time using the Cookie preferences link in the page footer, or through your browser settings.

 California privacy rights (CCPA / CPRA)